MINOTROCK/Root-Me/write-ups/003_command_&_control_level_2_(c&cl2).md

 ## 💡 Hypothesis

-as far as I know, when an `hexadecimal` file contains `string` data, you can read it wuth any text editor,
+as far as I know, when an `hexadecimal` file contains `string` data, you can read it with any text editor,
 I'll use `nano` to try and find the flag.
 If we’re lucky, it might be near the beginning of the dump,
 similar to the [deleted file🔗](https://github.com/MINOTROCK/Root-Me/blob/main/write-ups/001_deleted_file_(df).md) CTF.